Human Factors International (HFI) UX/UxD/HCI Certification Reality

 My observation was HFI was increasing the cost of Certification every year by 15% to 20%.

-When I first visited their website the cost was INR 75,000/- But when I registered for the CUA course it was INR 1,08,000/- Immediately the next year they increased rice to almost INR 1,20,000/-.
+When I first visited their website, the cost was INR 75,000/-, But when I registered for the CUA course, it was INR 1,08,000/- Immediately the following year, they increased rice to almost INR 1,20,000/-.

-Renowned government design institute like Industrial Design Center (IDC) has two years courses in HCI.
-Which costs INR 2,00,000/- per year.
-And HFI is selling the same knowledge in a session of 10 days i.e. two weeks.
-With a cost similar to IDC.
+Renowned government design institute like Industrial Design Center (IDC) has two years courses in HCI, which costs INR 2,00,000/- per year.
+And HFI is selling the same knowledge in a session of 10 days, i.e. two weeks, with a cost similar to IDC.

-I live in Maharashtra so there are institutes like IDC, JJIAA, Rachana Sansad, Raheja School of Art in Mumbai, SID, and MIT in Pune who has specialised full-length course like this.
+I live in Maharashtra, so there are institutes like IDC, JJIAA, Rachana Sansad, Raheja School of Art in Mumbai, SID, and MIT in Pune who has specialised full-length course like this.
 You will surely get a list of colleges on the Mumbai University website.

 Thanks & Regards